aminrj/aminrj.github.io/_posts/2026-05-23-ai-security-threat-modeling-production.md

 ---

+> **Stuck on a specific phase?** This methodology is straightforward in theory and messy in practice.
+Teams typically get stuck on cross-layer attack path analysis (Phase 3), building the threat register (Phase 3-4), or designing mitigations that actually work (Phase 6).
+If you're working through this with your team and need a second pair of eyes, [reach out](/contact/) — I've run this methodology enough times to know where teams typically get stuck.

+---

 ## Part 4: What the Big Four consultancies actually produce

 Enterprises that don't have in-house AI security capability typically engage one of the Big Four consultancies, a specialized AI security firm, or a regional integrator.
 The 2026 market has segmented clearly.